lightning/bolts/09-features.md

 * `channels_public`: the sender MUST set exactly one of these bits if it wants to announce the channel publicly, otherwise it MUST set neither.
-If it sets one it MUST set the even bit if will fail the connection if the other node does not also set one of the `channels_public` bits, otherwise it MUST set the odd bit.
+If it sets one it MUST set the even bit if it will fail the connection if the other node does not also set one of the `channels_public` bits, otherwise it MUST set the odd bit.
 The receiver MUST terminate the connection if neither `channels_public`